Dustin Hoffman: 1970–1979: Film stardom and acclaim

 Hoffman's next roles were also successful.
 He opted out of directing Straight Time (1978), but starred as a thief.
 His next film, Michael Apted's Agatha (1979), was with Vanessa Redgrave as Agatha Christie, focussing on the missing eleven days of the author's life.
 The part of Archie Christie was played by Timothy Dalton, then partner of Vanessa Redgrave, and later to star in James Bond movies.
 Dalton's depiction of cold indifference to his wife produced a perfect foil to Hoffman's portrayal of warm compassion, humor and sensitivity.
 The film had both romantic and comic moments whilst the overall plot cleverly mirrored one of Christie's detective novels.
 Agatha was generally very well received by critics, especially in the UK, and maintains an 82% rating on Rotten Tomatoes.

 Hoffman next starred in Kramer vs. Kramer (1979) co-starring Meryl Streep and directed by Robert Benton.
 The film tells the story of a married couple's divorce and its impact on everyone involved, including the couple's young son.
 Hoffman won his first Academy Award, and the film also received the Best Picture honor, plus the awards for Best Supporting Actress (Streep), Best Director, and Best Adapted Screenplay.
 The film required Hoffman to change his attitude, from being a "desensitized advertising art director" into becoming a "responsive and concerned daddy" after his wife (Streep) walks out on him and their six-year-old son, Billy.
 Hoffman, during the making of the movie, was also going through his own divorce after a ten-year first marriage.
 Hoffman has said, "Giving myself permission not only to be present but to be a father was a kind of epiphany for me at that time, that I could get to through my work. ...
 I got closer to being a father by playing a father.
 That's very painful to say."
-The role also reminded him of his own love of children in general:
+The role also reminded him of his own love of children in general saying, "Children are more interesting than anything.
+I walk my younger child to school every day and I don't like leaving the school.
+I would like to sit down on those little chairs, at those little tables, and play.
+And a child's love is like a drug.
+To have a child throw his arms about you—it's instant stoned.
+People talk about the rush heroin gives you: I would say children give you that rush".